Why Union Membership Matters

 - negotiation-ready professionals to increase your salary, represent your rights in the workplace, and hold supervisors and departments accountable.

 “Unions work to negotiate better pay, benefits and working conditions, and to protect your pension,” said CSLEA President Alan Barcelona.
-“There’s the real answers!
+“There are the real answers!
 This is why opposition groups are spending large amounts of money to diminish union membership throughout California and across the country.
 We, as state workers, as employees, as a society working to build a strong middle class, can’t afford to let that happen.”

 As a state worker, you know that legislators make decisions that are critical to your wages, jobs, and benefits.
 CSLEA has a powerful presence, is well-known and well-received at the State Capitol.